sagemath/trac_to_gh/Issue 7192.md

 # Issue 7192: Translation of "A Tour Of Sage" to Spanish

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7192

 Original creator: Loufer